samiemostafavi/wireless-pr3d/responsibilities-and-timeplan.md

   - SDR 5G measurements service
   - Create training dataset for Wifi + SDR 5G for a single location
   - How efficiently do the measurements
-- Training multiple models and prepare the training module (Samie and Bix)
+- Training multiple models and prepare the training module (Samie and Bix) Meeting on Thursday Feb.
+16